-Activating economic growth, which is reflected in providing job opportunities and reducing the unemployment rate, which requires activating the role of the local private sector and stimulating investment that will improve the quality of life of citizens.
-Employment Strategy (2011- 2020) and the percentage of beneficiaries. - Level of poverty.
-The Ministry of Labor, civil society organizations, the private sector, trade unions, chambers of commerce and industry, and international organizations.
+1 1 which requires activating the role of the local private sector and stimulating investment that will improve the quality of life of citizens. unions, chambers of commerce and industry, and international organizations.
 Strengthening the legal system for integrated social protection for workers, especially groups working in the informal sector.
 Not including all categories of workers in social security.
 The percentage of informal workers is 48% of the total number of workers in the Kingdom.
 This percentage has increased, as nearly (110) thousand workers lost their jobs during the Covid-19 pandemic and headed to the unregulated labor market.
-Social Security, the Ministry of Labor and the private sector Rights of persons with disabilities Develop the necessary regulations to implement the provisions of the Rights of Persons with Disabilities Law No. (20) of 2023, and take Issuing a system for the employment of persons with disabilities based on the principle of Ministry of

-r measures to guarantee equal Labor.

-persons with opportunities

-disabilities, especially based on the

-women, on the basis of provisions of

-parity, equality and the Law on the

-r non-discrimination.
-Rights of

-Persons with

-Disabilities and

-Article (13) of

-the Labor Law.

-Develop a national Issuing a guide

-strategic plan that to work

-includes plans and procedures for

-programs responsive safety and

-to emergency health

-conditions such as the prevention Ministry of

-S spread of the Covid-19 measures to Social

-pandemic, and limit the spread Development,

-e exceptional of the Covid-19 Ministry of

-circumstances to virus.
-Health, Higher

-Ι (ensure the realization Council for the

-of the rights of persons Involving a Rights of

-7 with disabilities. person with a Persons with

-disability in the Disabilities.

-royal The Commons

-committee to The Supreme

-modernize the Council for Persons with

-v 1 1 1.1 political system

-Involve people with and amend the Disabilities, and all

-disabilities in constitution. ministries and

-developing policies that include them in institutions.

-· Involving those mstitutions.

-education, political and public wishing to

-and public participation, and monitor the

-provide environmental municipal

-facilities, facilitative elections from

-arrangements, and the National

-accessibility.
-Center for

-accessionity.
-Human Rights.

-The Ministry of

-Health's budget

-has been raised

-to provide

-external support

-to the Ministry

-of Health to

-combat the

-spread of the

-Covid-19

-epidemic.
+Social Security, the Ministry of Labor and the private sector Rights of persons with disabilities 1 Issuing a system for the employment of persons with disabilities based on the principle of equal opportunities based on the provisions of the Law on the Rights of Persons with Disabilities and Article (13) of the Labor Law.
+Ministry of Labor.
+Develop a national strategic plan that includes plans and programs responsive to emergency Issuing a guide to work procedures for safety and health pandemic, and exceptional circumstances to ensure the realization of the rights of persons with disabilities.
+Involve people with disabilities in developing policies Development, Ministry of Health, Higher Council for the person with a person with Disabilities.
+Imit the spread of the Covid-19 virus.
+Ministry of Health, Higher Council for the Rights of Persons with Disabilities.
+Involve people with disabilities in developing policies spread of the Covid-19 pandemic, and exceptional circumstances to ensure the realization of the rights of persons with disabilities.
+Involve people with disabilities in developing policies that include them in education, political and public participation, and provide environmental facilities, facilitative arrangements, and measures to limit the spread of the Covid-19 virus.
+Involving a person with a disability in the royal committee to modernize the political system and amend the constitution.
+Involving those wishing to monitor the municipal elections from the National Center for Human Rights.
+The Ministry of Health's budget has been raised to provide external support to the Ministry of Health to combat the spread of the Covid-19 epidemic.
+The Higher Council for the Affairs of Persons with Disabilities to train families of people with disabilities residing in Social Development, Ministry of Health, Higher Council for the Rights of Persons with Disabilities.
+The Supreme Council for Persons with Disabilities, and all ministries and